grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

 and that's it -- I don't usually write more Statements in such cases.
 There are so many possible input values that it would not be rational to specify all of them.
-Paraphrasing Kent Beck's opinion[^kentconfidence], our job is not to write as many Statements as we can, but as little as possible to truly document the system and give us a desired level of confidence.
+Drawing from Kent Beck's famouns comment from Stack Overflow[^kentconfidence], I think that our job is not to write as many Statements as we can, but as little as possible to truly document the system and give us a desired level of confidence.

 ### Example 2: a single exception from a small set of values